noraeisner/LATTE/READMEpip.md

 - Centroid positions around the time of the marked transit event(s).

-- The lightcurve around the time of the marked event(s) extracted in two different aperture sizes (in 'normal' mode: TESS pipeline aperture and an aperture that is ~ 40 % smaller)
+- The lightcurve around the time of the marked event(s) extracted in two different aperture sizes.

-- The outlines of the two used apertues.
+- The apertures used for the extraction.
+Please note that for very bright and very faint stars the aperture selection for the smaller aperture may not work correctly so these should be checked in order to correctly interperet the results.

 - The average flux in and out of the marked event(s) and the differences between the two.

 - The average flux of the target pixel file with the locations of nearby stars (magnitude < 15) indicated (GAIA DR2 queried).

-- The lightcurves of the 5 closest stars that were also observed by *TESS* (TP files).
+- The lightcurves of the 6 closest stars that were also observed by *TESS* (TP files).

 - A lightcurve around the time of the marked event(s) extracted for every pixel in the target pixel file.